gustavofadel/plantmanager/README.md

 ---

-Made with 💜 by Gustavo Fadel 👋
+Made with 💜 by Gustavo Fadel.